Comfortable and Furious

 The character developing in this indie film was pretty amazing.
 Father Keene is a stern and no-nonsense representative of The Church, who doesn’t like anything he sees at this under-performing Parrish.
 As you might guess, things are not quite as they seem with either Father Keene, the local priest, or the parishioners.
 The plot turns and twists as the movie progresses are very intriguing, especially for a faith-based Christmas film.
 There was humor, violence, heartbreak, reveals, forgiveness and redemption, without a trace of predictable Christmas cheesiness.

 What really surprised me were a lot of the reviews that bashed this film for being poorly acted and anti-Catholic.
 I could not disagree more.
 This movie showed the priests, parishioners and the non-believers to be human beings.
-They had real life issues and the back stories of the characters were slowly and competently revealed.
-Noelle is both heart-warming and thought provoking and never once did the film lose its momentum.
+They had real life issues, and the backstories of the characters were slowly and competently revealed.
+Noelle is both heart-warming and thought-provoking, and never once did the film lose its momentum.

 This great film is available on Prime Video and several other streaming services.
 I was pleasantly shocked as to how good this film was.
 The ending was quite surprising and fulfilling.
 Noelle is the best presentation of a faith-based movie that I have ever seen, and I recommend it to believers and non-believers alike.